 I wanted to take a few minutes to talk about why pet food is so confusing, and why even when you are reading labels, you may not be getting all the info you need.
+What is really the best way to feed your pet?

-When you read articles like this:
+When you read articles like this.

 “The food label is not designed to provide the information they are looking for,” said Dr. Jennifer Larsen, a professor of clinical nutrition at the University of California, Davis, School of Veterinary Medicine.
 “And a lot of the pet food ranking lists available on the internet rely on the label and focus inappropriately on the ingredient list.”